 “Irasshaimase!
 Welcome to the family.
 Visit Awesome Sushi and try our tasty new Volcano Roll for free with this message.
 We look forward to seeing you!”

 Keep the conversation going.
 Brands can benefit from ongoing conversations.
 In 2009, Walkers crisps ran a giveaway of an iPod every hour to customers who texted a code they found inside their bag of crisps.
 Walkers congratulated prizewinners, but they also replied to contest losers with messages like, “Did you know that 34% of the winners yesterday came from Barbecue Beef?”
-By empathizing with those who didn’t win, Walkers won the support of their customers and increased sales of that flavor by 78%.
+By empathising with those who didn’t win, Walkers won the support of their customers and increased sales of that flavour by 78%.

 Celebrate life’s joys.
 Birthdays, anniversaries and holidays are an opportunity to make your customers feel special.
 But coupons and freebies aren’t the only ways celebrate life’s important events.

 How can you celebrate your customer’s most precious moments?